-For investment and administrative purposes, the Plan's assets are custodied in the Honeywell Savings and Ownership Plan Master Trust ("Master Trust") along with the assets of the Honeywell Savings and Ownership Plan (the "HSOP") and the Honeywell Secured Benefit Plan.
+For investment and administrative purposes, the Plan's assets are custodied in the Honeywell Savings and Ownership Plan Master Trust ("Master Trust") along with the assets of the Honeywell Puerto Rico Savings and Ownership Plan and Honeywell Secured Benefit Plan.
 The Plan's investment in the Master Trust represents the Plan's interest in the net assets of the Master Trust.
-The Plan's investment is stated at fair value and is based on the beginning of year value of the Plan's interest in the Master Trust plus actual Plan contributions and allocated investment income less Plan distributions, allocated investment losses and allocated expenses.
+The Plan's investment is stated at fair value and is based on the beginning of year value of the Plan's interest in the Master Trust plus actual Plan contributions and allocated investment income less actual Plan distributions, investment losses and allocated expenses.